maidang111/CS32-CalculatorProject/Readme.md

 Lexer:
 Lexer is a class that generate user input as a vector of AST pointer variables

 ### Track B:
-#### Purpose: The purpose of this track is to code a calculator that takes infix notations.
-The calculator would have defined order of operations starting with parentheses, then multiplication, subtraction, addition, subtraction.
-It can also set vaulues and store them with the assignment operation.
-The InfixParser takes in tokens parsed from a slightly modfied Lexer from track A.
+#### Purpose: The purpose of this track is to implement if, while, and print statement that uses expressions from Track A. The If statement body executes when its conditional is true.
+If it is false, it executes the else statement body.
+The while statement repeates the body until condition becomes false.
+The print statement just print out the body.
+If, while, and print can be in each other's body.

 InfixParser will be supporting the following operations from highest to lowest:
 *Parentheses.